svecosystem/runed/sites/docs/content/utilities/network-status.md

 ---
-title: useNetworkStatus
+title: NetworkStatus
 description: Watch for network status changes.
 category: Browser
 ---

 <script>
-import Demo from '$lib/components/demos/use-network-status.svelte';
+import Demo from "$lib/components/demos/network-status.svelte";
-import { Callout } from '$lib/components'
+import { Callout } from "$lib/components";
 </script>

 ## Demo

 To see it in action, try disabling and then re-enabling your Internet connection.
 If you're using Google Chrome, you can also [artificially throttle the network](https://developer.chrome.com/docs/devtools/settings/throttling) to test its behavior under different conditions.

 <Demo />